Hello, all you readers out there, I am proud to show you the Perfect Prey Cover Reveal, book #2 in the Consortium series.

 “I don’t think this crazy sadistic world needs someone giving them horrific ideas to make people even worse.”

 And the one that especially makes me smile is:

 “Hope and pray this is truly fiction since it made me sick to THINK that a human could treat another human this way. “

 Look at the evidence.
 Each year, thousands of missing persons disappear, forever.
 No trace of them is ever found.
-No evidence indicates what might have happened to them.
+No evidence shows what might have happened to them.
 And this is just in America.
 Similar numbers per capita exist in every developed country on the planet.
 Horrifically, most of the missing are children.
 Since I won’t write stories involving children, I will keep my numbers to adults.

 According to CBS researcher, Tanita Gaither, published May 9, 2013, in Atlanta Updated, “Of the 900,000 reported missing persons each year in the U.S., 50,000 are over the age of 18.”
 The chart breaks down the missing by race.
 It seems to me that none of us is immune.

-Fifty thousand adults in America, gone.
-Nearly all are never found.
-The rate of missing person incidence is growing, from 150,000 in 1980 to over 900,000 each year.
+Fifty thousand adults in America, gone. most are never found.
+The rate of the missing person incidence is growing, from 150,000 in 1980 to over 900,000 each year.
 Those figures are just those in the U.S. They do not include those reported missing overseas.
 I can say with certainty, that thousands more go missing and unreported to authorities.
 I can’t even fathom the 850,000 being children under the age of 18.
 I’m appalled.

 In 2008, 481 British adults disappeared while abroad, and 401 in 2007 and 336 in 2006.
 (Carole Moore, ‘The Last Place You’d Look,’ [Rowman & Littlefield Publishers, Inc. 2011.]